kadc87/recommend-clothing-size/README.md

 ### Learnings from the project

- In this project, you will apply the following concepts.
+ In this project, we will apply the following concepts.

 EDA

 Data preprocessing

 Decision tree classifier

 Grid search CV